-Should you wish to discuss your individual case we will be pleased to provide 30 minutes of further free advice.
-Please call 020 3713 1950.
+Should you wish to discuss your individual case we will be pleased to assist so please call 020 3713 1950.

 If you would like a call back please email [email protected]

 You remain committed to paying your rent and to your lease obligations.
-However, the Government has introduced emergency measures to ensure that commercial businesses disrupted by the pandemic and unable to meet their rental payments will not be evicted for at least three months.
-Office occupiers will remain liable for the rent after the initial 3 month period has expired and our recommendation is that the temporary suspension is properly documented by solicitors.
+However, the Government has introduced emergency measures to ensure that commercial businesses disrupted by the pandemic and unable to meet their rental payments will not be evicted for at least three months and are safe from eviction until December 2020.
+Our recommendation is that the temporary suspension is properly documented by solicitors.

-Many landlords and tenants are already having conversations and reaching voluntary arrangements about re-scheduling, reducing or deferring rental payments and/or granting rent free periods.
+Many landlords and tenants have already had conversations and reached voluntary arrangements about re-scheduling, reducing or deferring rental payments and/or granting rent free periods.
 This is because landlords are equally anxious that their tenants’ businesses remain viable rather than leave landlords with empty buildings.
-Also, some landlords e.g. The City of London Corporation, have voluntarily proposed that tenants pay monthly, rather than quarterly, in order to assist with cash flow.
-We are witnessing landlords taking a pragmatic view to assist tenants during this period, provided both sides have reasonable expectations.
+Also, some landlords voluntarily proposed that tenants pay monthly, rather than quarterly, in order to assist with cash flow.
+We witnessed landlords taking a pragmatic view to assist tenants during this period, provided both sides had reasonable expectations.